 the shade used (Pantone 704c), is considerably darker than that found in the general depictions of the council arms.

-The breed, which originated in the county before spreading worldwide, is also typically a dark reddish brown, with a wide white face.
+which originated in the county before spreading worldwide, is also typically a dark reddish brown, with a wide white face

 and that of the city’s Air Training Corp